ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/selective_editing/Selective Editing User notes.md

                                  design_weight_col = 'design_weight', # Design weight column
                                  threshold_col = 'threshold', # Threshold column
                                  question_list = ['question_1'], # Question(s) we are performing Selective Editing on
-                                 combination_method = 'maximum', # Type combination, see specification, default = maximum
-                                 minkowski_distance = 0, # Only used if Minkowski is selected in combination
-                                 show_sums = 0) # Provides additional data on score calculations
+                                 combination_method = 'maximum', # Type combination, will accept 'maximum', 'mean', 'weighted', 'minkowski', default = maximum minkowski_distance = 0, # Only used if Minkowski is selected in combination, set to 0 is minkowski is not selected show_sums = 0) # Provides additional data on score calculations

 output.to_csv("example_test_data_output.csv")